 Acqua alta in Venice (meaning “high water” in Italian) is an extreme high tide that occurs in the Venetian lagoon between autumn and spring due to the geographical configuration of the Northern Adriatic Sea, wind patterns in the area, and the force of the moon.

 During an acqua alta, the city puts up boardwalks in strategic areas and Venetians wear high rubber boots help people get around in Venice.
 Often during these periods when the acqua is too alta, walking is the only option because boats, including the vaporetto (waterbuses) lines, cannot navigate under the city’s bridges.
-For help getting around the city easily during this season, be sure to sign up for Prontopia and get in-person help from a friendly local who knows how to navigate the terrain by foot amid high water, or help finding some emergency rubber boots…
+For help getting around the city easily during this season, be sure to sign up for Prontopia and get in-person help from a friendly local assistant who knows how to navigate the terrain by foot amid high water, or help finding some emergency rubber boots…